RyanJamesSchultz/VM-ID/README.md

 # VM-ID

 We present a Matlab-based enviroment, VM-ID that was used to assess the likelihood of hydraulic fracturing induced seismicity in the Neuquén Basin of Argentina.
 This is a collection of codes applied in a study about the same topic [Schultz et al., 2024].
+See also the routines in my 'Seismology-Tools' repository.

 References:

-            R. Schultz, G. Tamburini-Beliveau, S. Correa-Otto, & J. Grosso-Heredia (2024) Chasing the ghost of fracking in the Vaca Muerta Formation: Induced seismicity in the Neuquén Basin, Argentina submitted to GRL, xx, XXX.
+            R. Schultz, G. Tamburini-Beliveau, S. Correa-Otto, & J. Grosso-Heredia (2024) Chasing the ghost of fracking in the Vaca Muerta Formation: Induced seismicity in the Neuquén Basin, Argentina submitted to Seismica, xx, XXX.
             doi: xyz.